mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 ---------------

 ROS2 :code:`rclpy` Service Clients are implemented using an :code:`asyncio` logic (`More info <https://docs.python.org/3.10/library/asyncio.html>`_).
-In this tutorial, we briefly introduce unavoidable :code:`async` concepts in :ref:`Asyncio`, but for any extra understanding it's better to check the official documentation.
+In this tutorial, we briefly introduce unavoidable :code:`async` concepts in :ref:`Asyncio`, but for any extra understanding, it's better to check the official documentation.

 Create the Node with a Service Client (using a :code:`callback`)
 ----------------------------------------------------------------